yimingxt/yimingxt.github.io/_pages/about.md

 </p>

 <p>
 I did my postdoc at the University of Waterloo with <a href="https://aukosh.github.io/" style="text-decoration: none;">Aukosh Jagannath</a>.
 Prior to that, I worked as a Quantitative Analyst at Wells Fargo Bank.
-I obtained my Ph.D. in Mathematics from the University of Utah in 2022 under the supervision of <a href="https://www.math.utah.edu/~alberts/" style="text-decoration: none;">Tom Alberts</a> and <a href="https://www.sci.utah.edu/~akil/index.html" style="text-decoration: none;">Akil Narayan</a>.
+I obtained my Ph.D. in Mathematics from the University of Utah in 2022.
 </p>

 <p>
 My research interests lie in the mathematics of data.
-Specifically, I work on random sampling and approximation, statistical ranking, and multifidelity methods.
+Specifically, I work on random sampling and approximation, theory of statistical learning, and multifidelity methods.
 As a problem-driven researcher, I enjoy learning new ideas and am open to potential collaborations.
 </p>

 <p>